computerguided/FCM/FCM/doc/BaseComponent.md

 ## Sending messages

-To be able to send messages to an interface, the `sendMessage()` method can be used.
+To be able to send messages on an interface, the `sendMessage()` method can be used.

 ```cpp
 void sendMessage(const std::shared_ptr<FcmMessage>& message)